dSunny90/SendingState/README.md

 }
 ```

-Alternative (recommended when possible): make the ViewModel a struct (value type) so Sendable is automatic and locks aren’t needed, or wrap shared mutable state in an actor.
+Alternative (recommended when possible): Make the view model a struct (value type) so `Sendable` is automatic and locks aren’t needed, or wrap shared mutable state in an actor.

 ---